 While many of us regard withholding as the appropriate conduct for self-aware adults with good manners and concern for our relationships, Turley is drawn to radical honesty as a remedy for the alienation she feels in her relationships.
-I'm sympathetic, but not getting on her boat.
-I'm on board with the psychologists interviewed in the show, such as Dr. Kang Lee, who says, “We should not blindly think honesty is the only policy, but rather, [think of] why we want to be honest and why we sometimes have to tell lies.”
+I sympathize with her need for connection, and I'm all for fostering better relationships, though I prefer the "it depends" approach of one of the psychologists interviewed in the show, Dr. Kang Lee.
+He advises, “We should not blindly think honesty is the only policy, but rather, [think of] why we want to be honest and why we sometimes have to tell lies.”

 I wouldn't dump my unfiltered perceptions on Turley, since I’m not interested in having radical honesty tried on me.
-However, I did receive some helpful honesty courtesy of a former boss long ago who presented me with a list – a long one – of proficiencies he expected me to achieve.
-He didn’t say outright that I wasn’t yet measuring up, but I understood.
-Because his honest assessment was focused on my future potential instead of my past shortcomings, it was easier to swallow and actually quite effective in motivating me to meet his expectations.
+However, I did receive some helpful honesty in relationship years ago, when I learned that I was disappointing expectations.
+The disappoint-ee didn’t say outright that I wasn’t measuring up, but I understood.
+Because his honest assessment was focused on future potential instead of past shortcomings, it was easier to swallow and actually quite effective.
 His approach made the case that appropriately modulated honesty (AMH) is the best policy.
 Now there’s a sexy concept, huh?
 Better get the marketing team on that and re-brand AMH as something closer to LYING LIKE A MUTT (Learning Your Inner Noble Gift Lies in Kind Enabling And Making Unpleasant Truths Tasty).

-Good thing Turley wasn’t my boss.
-I don’t imagine that strategic management gurus will be hawking radical honesty as a best practice for the modern workplace anytime soon.
+Good thing I never disappointed Turley.
+I doubt that relationship gurus will be hawking radical honesty as a best practice for the modern romance anytime soon.
 Even Turley admits that being radically honest has wreaked havoc on her personal relationships, not the least of which is her marriage.
-Of course it has.
+How could it not?
 A central pillar of relationships, especially loving ones, is caring about the loved one’s feelings.
-Abandoning that care in a misguided search for connection is as destructively self-serving as is the alleged self-serving protectionism of refraining from sharing brutally honest thoughts.
+Abandoning that care in a misguided search for connection risks tearing a swath of destruction littered with the debris of brutally honest reaction.

 Turley disputes the idea that people tell little white lies to spare other people’s feelings.
 She says those lies are really about “protecting us from other people’s dislike” as we seek to uphold a likeable image of ourselves.
 Now there’s a refreshingly uncynical view.
-I believe many white lies are told, not to ensure that we’re liked, but to prevent us from being hated, especially in an age when individuals can easily rally support from the online masses to ostracize, ridicule or condemn those whose views or behaviours fall outside expected norms.
+I believe many white lies are told, not to ensure that we’re liked, but to prevent us from being hated, especially now when abundant online disinformation and polarization can stir up hatreds.

 Born to Lie refers to studies that reveal most people consciously lie an average of just twice a day.
-Dr. Lee says we aren’t lying most of the time because, “Telling lies is a very, very cognitively taxing task that actually uses up more resources in your brain than telling the truth.”
-While that might be true, LYING LIKE A MUTT is way more taxing work.
+Dr. Lee says most of the time we don't lie because, “Telling lies is a very, very cognitively taxing task that actually uses up more resources in your brain than telling the truth.”
+While that could be true, LYING LIKE A MUTT is even more taxing work.
 Carefully measuring our words to clearly convey a difficult message that gets through, yet doesn't land like a truth grenade is a boot-camp workout for the brain– of course, still not as much work as the relationship repair job that comes after forgoing the delicate words, as Turley has discovered.